PLStenger/Anaconda/README.md

     # Run:
     .rs.restartR()

+## Running

+Please run the 'Anaconda.R' file and follow the script.
+Download the necessary database before (please see below).

 ## Why this name ?

 ANACONDA: tArgeted differeNtial and globAl enriChment analysis of taxOnomic raNk by shareD Asvs